 - But the war in South Sudan has affected the cross-border trade where Oraba, that is one of the busiest borders has been rendered idle for about a year

 - The insecurity has led to loss of revenue for the local government and Uganda government

 - The designs of the construction are nearly complete

 - The construction of the industrial park that is expected to attract people from South Sudan and DRCongo, the construction is scheduled to start this financial year

-Koboko- The locals and district leaders are ready to tap into the job opportunities and income after the construction of Industrial Park at Uganda-South Sudan border.
+Koboko- The locals and district leaders are ready to tap into the job opportunities and income once the Industrial Park at Uganda-South Sudan border is constructed.

-He said the five-year development plan will promote trade and commerce with the two countries.
-The strategic location of the town, commonly known as Salia musala has created huge opportunities for growth of cross border trade.
+He said the industrial park is part of the five-year development plan that will promote trade and commerce with the two countries.
+The strategic location of the town, commonly known as Salia musala has created huge opportunities for growth of cross border trade especially through Oraba Border.

-He says the already existing good trade relationship between Uganda, DR Congo and South Sudan is a driving factor to create more jobs and enhance revenue collection for improved service delivery.
+“Already, the existing good trade relationship between Uganda, DR Congo and South Sudan is a driving factor to create more jobs and enhance revenue collection for improved service delivery in the district.”

-Meanwhile Simon Todoko, the district secretary for production and marketing attributes the low morale in implementation of government programmes to persistent low budgetary allocation to local governments to the central government.
+Mr Simon Todoko, the district secretary for production and marketing attributes the low morale in implementation of government programmes to persistent low budgetary allocation to local governments which now needs alternative income sources.

 The designs of the construction are nearly complete.
 The construction of the industrial park that is expected to attract people from South Sudan and DRCongo, the construction is scheduled to start this financial year.